metafates/pat/README.md

 annoying 💀

 ***Try Pat!*** It's a `$PATH` environment variable manager.
 It can reorder, delete and add new path entries with a fancy and easy TUI, so you don't have to remember any commands.

+> **Note** Pat is a work in progress, so bugs and missing features are expected.
+If you find any, please open an issue.

 Okay, let's move on!